Home Assistant Integration

 Device shows "unavailable" - The device has disconnected.
 Check the dashboard logs page for the last connection status.
 The integration watches the connection state and marks entities unavailable when the device is offline, matching standard Home Assistant behavior.

-Command timeout on a switch or light — The managed runtime returned 503 or 504.
-Confirm the device is connected; commands fail fast when the firmware is offline so Home Assistant automations don’t hang.
+Command timeout on a switch or light - Confirm the device is connected; commands fail fast when the firmware is offline so Home Assistant automations don't hang.
+Also check that Home Assistant can reach your DeviceSDK server URL on the LAN.

 Custom sensor value not updating - Verify your device script calls this.env.DEVICE.emitState(entity_id, value) with the exact entity_id from your devicesdk.ts declaration.
 Entity IDs are case-sensitive and must match.